kin-labs/kin-developer-docs-old/docs/developers/index.md

 ---
-title: No Code
+title: Developers
 eleventyNavigation:
-  key: No Code
+  key: Developers
-  order: 29
+  order: 39
 ---

-# No Code
+# Kin Docs IntroductionCi

 Welcome to the Kin Developer's Documentation.
 It contains everything required for developers to get started with integrating their apps with Kin.